tobiasrausch/lorax/README.md

 `dot -Tpdf out.dot -o out.pdf`

-To extract the FASTA sequences for all reads use the `lorax extract` subcommand (below).
+To extract the FASTA sequences for all reads use the `lorax extract` subcommand (below) with the `-a` option.

 ## Extracting pairwise matches and FASTA sequences of reads